adlerweb/ESP8266-BME280-Multi/README.md

 ## Volkszähler

-Add three new channels for the corresponding measurements using the frontend.
+Add new channels for the corresponding measurements using the frontend.
 Note the UUIDs and add them to the corresponding configuration values.
 Check ***vz_url*** points to your middleware.php/data.
+If you do not want to record a specific measurement set the UUID to "".